open-sdg/sdg-build/README.md

 ```

 When using the InputYamlMdMeta class, this can be accomplished by creating subfolders for each language code, and adding pre-translated versions of the YAML files there.

+### Output documentation website

+This library can automatically produce human-readable documentation website of all of the outputs that are generated.
+This documentation includes example links to the generated data and metadata.
+When used with Open SDG, this is done automatically.
+Otherwise it can be done manually using the OutputDocumentationService.py class.

+#### Public files in output documentation

+If you would like to include any arbitrary files in the output documentation, you can have a folder called `public` in your repository.
+All of the folders and files within the `public` folder will be automatically copied into the output documentation website.

+One common use-case for this feature is to include a `robots.txt` file so that search engines will not index your documentation website.

 ## Usage